truenas/documentation/content/SCALE/SCALEUIReference/Datasets/_index.md

 ### ZFS Encryption Widget
 The **ZFS Encryption** widget displays for datasets configured with encryption.
 The options in the widget vary based on the type of dataset (root, non-root parent, or child dataset).
-It includes the current state of the dataset encryption, the encryption root, type and algorithm used.
+It includes the current state of the dataset encryption, the encryption root, the type, and the algorithm used.

 {{< trueimage src="/images/SCALE/Datasets/ZFSEncryptionWidgetRootDataset.png" alt="ZFS Encryption Widget Root Dataset" id="ZFS Encryption Widget Root Dataset" >}}

 {{< expand "Click Here for More Information" "v" >}}
-The **ZFS Encryption** widget displays the **Lock** or **Unlock** options are not available on the root dataset or a child dataset of a non-root parent it inherits encryption settings from.
+The **ZFS Encryption** widget displays the **Lock** or **Unlock** options that are not available on the root dataset or a child dataset of a non-root parent it inherits encryption settings from.
 The root dataset **ZFS Encryption** widget includes the **Export All Keys** and the **Export Key** options, and the **Edit** option to change encryption settings.
 Parent or child dataset **ZFS Encryption** widgets include the options to **Lock** and **Unlock** the dataset, and to **Edit** the encryption settings.